 SM: I have to give you credit.
 When you use the word irritated in connection with wrath, that’s understating it.
 I think it’s more than irritated.
 But again, it depends on the lens you use to interpret the scripture.
 If you start with the fundamental belief that God is love, again I’ll come back and say we have to interpret the scripture in light of everything that comes from God as being an expression of love, or else there’s an incongruence in God that can’t be explained.
 There’s a conflict.
 He’s not pure love if something comes from him that is something other than love.

-There are those who will say well, then, love is just one of his characteristics, love is just part of what God is.
-He’s part love, he’s part wrath.
-Then I would say are you suggesting that God is schizophrenic?
-He’s love some of the time, he’s hate some of the time?
+Some will say, “Well, then, love is just one of his characteristics, love is just part of what God is.
+He’s part love, he’s part wrath.”
+Then I would say, “Are you suggesting that God is schizophrenic?
+He’s love some of the time, he’s hate some of the time?”
 No. Let’s go back to the passage.
-Let me be clear on this for those who are watching.
 I’m not suggesting that the wrath of God is not real.
 The wrath of God is very real.
-What I’m saying is it’s possible, and in my opinion I think probable, that many of us have misunderstood what that wrath is, the nature of that wrath.
-Let’s look at the passage you quoted, or you read.
+What I’m saying is it’s possible, and in my opinion probable, that many of us have misunderstood what that wrath is, the nature of that wrath.
+Let’s look at the passage you read.
 “The wrath of God is revealed from heaven.”
 Think of wrath there as an intense, violent expression of love is revealed from heaven against all ungodliness and unrighteousness.

-Notice that Paul talks about in verse 18 of Romans 1, the verse you read, he talks about the unrighteousness of men who suppress the truth in unrighteousness.
+Notice that Paul talks in Romans 1:18 about the unrighteousness of men who suppress the truth in unrighteousness.
 For them to suppress the truth, the truth is already in them, or they wouldn’t be able to suppress it.
-To suppress means to push down something that’s already there, and there can’t be any real disagreement with people watching about this, because go down to the next verse.
-It elaborates and says in verse 19, “Because that which is known about God is evident within them.”
-Not outside them, within them, for God made it evident.
+To suppress means to push down something that’s already there, and there can’t be any disagreement about this, because the next verse elaborates: “Because that which is known about God is evident within them.”
+Not outside them – within them – for God made it evident.
 God has put this intrinsic knowledge in us, and when we reject or suppress the truth of his love for us, then you know what he does?
 He expresses wrath.
-Let me say it another way.
 He turns up the fire of his love so that it becomes hotter.
 You’re not going to beat God’s love, so stop trying, is the way I might say it.

 MM: Okay, suppose these people don’t like God’s love.
 Why does God insist on doing something that he knows that they’ll find unpleasant?

-SM: Because he’s sovereign.
-Because his love is agape, it’s unconditional.
+SM: Because he’s sovereign, and his love is agape, it’s unconditional.
 He loves whether you love him back or not.
 He doesn’t love because he anticipates a certain response from us.
 You see what I’m saying?

 MM: He’s going to love whether we like it or not.

 SM: He’s going to love because that’s who he is.
-That’s right.
 He’s going to love whether we like it or not, and whether we receive it or not.
 That’s who he is, he’s God.
-He’s love.
 God is love.
 For God to do something other than love would be a conflict of who he is.
 He’d cease to be who he is if he didn’t love.

 MM: And you can’t just ignore it.

 SM: Well, you can, but it’s hell, buddy.
-Right? (laughing) You can, but it’s hell if you ignore it, if you try to resist it.
+Right? (laughing) It’s hell if you ignore it, if you try to resist it.
 Let’s play this out a minute.
-I understand you’re the seminary prof., but I want you to play the devil’s advocate, okay?
-I’m going to walk this out and I’m going to ask you the question that I think maybe the viewer would.
-Can pure love…is God pure love, first of all?
+You’re the seminary prof, but I want to play the devil’s advocate, okay?
+I’m going to walk this out and I’m going to ask you the question that maybe the viewer would.
+Is God pure love, first of all?
 The obvious answer is yes.